-Our expectation is to dress for school.
-All students are expected to give proper attention to personal cleanliness and to dress appropriately for school and school events.
+All students are expected to give proper attention to personal cleanliness and to dress appropriately for school and school functions.
 Students and their parents have the primary responsibility for acceptable student dress and appearance.
 Teachers and all other district personnel should exemplify and reinforce acceptable student dress and help students develop an understanding of appropriate appearance in the school setting.

 We are concerned about the personal appearance of our students.
 We strive to be the best and expect our students to look and act the part.
 We do not intend to dictate the type of clothes to be worn to school, but occasionally find it necessary to say what shall not be permitted.
 We expect our students to wear normal school clothes in a normal manner.
 Any mode of dress or personal appearance, which is disruptive, distracting and/or disturbing to the progress of the educational program or activity, will not be permitted.
+A student's dress, grooming and appearance, including hair style/color, jewelry, make-up and nails, shall but not limited to: